 I love a good healthy travel hack as much as the next person—whether it’s ways to stay hydrated on an airplane, catch some zzz’s (even in coach), or curb that inevitable case of jet lag that sets in after a long-haul flight.
 So, when a neighbor told me recently about how he and his family of four managed to make it through US Customs in under five minutes—over Thanksgiving…in New York City—I was, understandably, intrigued.

 How, I asked, assuming he’d shelled out hundreds of dollars to sign his brood up for the expedited security perks of either TSA Pre-Check (which costs $85 for a five-year membership) or Global Entry ($100 for the same timeframe).
 Instead, he told me he’d downloaded a free (!) app called Mobile Passport.
 It’s the official one of US Customs and Border Protection and allows anyone with a US or Canadian passport to skip the stress-inducing re-entry lines after international flights at 24 domestic airports (plus the Everglades Cruise Port in Florida).
-It sounded too good to be true, so I decided to try it out for myself, which I did last month on a trip back from Dubai.
+It sounded too good to be true, so I decided to try it out for myself, which I did on a recent trip back from Dubai.

 I walked right up to a waiting agent who scanned my QR code, took a look at my passport, stamped it, and sent me on my way.
 I was gone in 60 seconds.